Summary of the outbreak

 - There is an ongoing outbreak of infectious syphilis affecting young Aboriginal and Torres Strait Islander people, predominately aged between 15 and 29 years, living in northern Australia.

 - The outbreak began in northern Queensland in January 2011, extended to the Northern Territory in July 2013, and then onto the Kimberley region of Western Australia in June 2014.
-In March 2017, South Australia declared an outbreak in the Western and Eyre regions from November 2016.
+In March 2017, South Australia declared an outbreak in the Western, Eyre and Far North regions from November 2016.

 - Affected jurisdictions have responded to the outbreak in accordance with the 2015 National Guidelines for Syphilis.